Tony Pearson is a Master Inventor and Senior IT Architect for the IBM Storage product line at the

-The first keynote speaker started out with an [English proverb]: Turbulent waters make for skillful mariners.
 He covered the state of the global economy and how CIOs should address the challenge.
 We are on the flat end of an "L-shaped" recovery in the United States.
 GDP growth is expected to be only 4.7 percent Latin America, 2.3 percent in North America, 1.5 percent Europe.
 Top growth areas include 8.0 percent India and 8.6 percent China, with an average of 4.7 growth for the entire Asia Pacific region.

 On the technical side, the top technologies that CIOs are pursuing for 2011 are Cloud Computing, Virtualization, Mobility, and Business Intelligence/Analytics.
 He asked the audience if the "Stack Wars" for integrated systems are hurting or helping innovation in these areas.